smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SimCLR.md

 ## __SEARCH IMAGE Query Syntax__

-You can use the "__SEARCH IMAGE__" query syntax to retrieve the desired image from the table that generated the digitization.
+You can use the "__SEARCH IMAGE__" query statement to search an image from the vector table.

 ```sql
 SEARCH IMAGE (images = expression)